 10 ounces organic chopped kale

-4 cups of cubed organic zucchini and/or summer quash (we used one of each)
+4 cups of cubed organic zucchini and/or summer squash (We like to use one of each!)

 3 organic chicken breasts

 5 cups of water